 |A set of characteristics that describe an item.|

 |Methods of perception; five senses are sight, smell, touch, sound and taste.|

 - Make copies of the You Name It!
 Worksheet for each student.

 With the Students

-Give students clear guidance on which items they may and may not eat.
-Be especially aware of allergy issues.
+- Give students clear directions on which items they may and may not taste.
+Be especially aware of any allergy issues.